Khomeinism: Lack of detail on governing

-While Khomeini was keenly focused on the ulama's right to rule and the state's "moral and ideological foundation", he did not dwell on the state's actually functioning or the "particulars" of its management.
+While Khomeini was keenly focused on the Islamic scholars’ right to rule and the state's "moral and ideological foundation", he did not dwell on the state's actually functioning or the "particulars" of its management.
 According to some scholars (Gheissari and Nasr) Khomeini never "put forward a systematic definition of the Islamic state and Islamic economics;... never described its machinery of government, instruments of control, social function, economic processes, or guiding values and principles."
 In his plan for Islamic Government by Islamic Jurists he wrote: "The entire system of government and administration, together with necessary laws, lies ready for you.
 If the administration of the country calls for taxes, Islam has made the necessary provision; and if laws are needed, Islam has established them all...
 Everything is ready and waiting.
 All that remains is to draw up ministerial programs ..."

 Power of modern government

 Scholar Shadi Hamid argues that an important feature of Khomeinism was the combining of conservative Islamic teachings not with iron-age horse powered technology, but with power of the modern state "in all of its sprawling, overbearing glory", something unique in Islamic history.

 Until the 20th century, states simply could not be authoritarian in the fullest sense of the word.
 Their bureaucratic, technological, and surveillance capacity was limited.
 Even under despots, ordinary people could still live relatively free lives because the state could only extend its tentacles of control so far.
 The introduction of the nation-state removed any such constraints.
 Leaders could seek dominion not just over government but over society, too.
 Not only did they want to change your behavior; they wanted to transform the way you perceived the world.